 Taking away a loved one’s ability to drive or make personal health decisions is never something that feels right.
 However, there may come a point when your loved one refuses to take medication or is unsafe on the road.
 Fortunately, there are ways to ease the transition for your loved one.
 For example, transportation services from a reputable part-time caregiver in North Coast can still provide your loved one with an opportunity to get outside without sacrificing safety.

 If you need additional support while helping your loved one manage dementia symptoms, turn to Home Care Assistance.
 All of our caregivers are expertly trained in dementia care, and we offer a program called the Cognitive Therapeutics Method, which helps slow cognitive decline and delay the onset of dementia.
-For more information on dementia home care North Coast seniors and their families can rely on, call one of our knowledgeable Care Managers at 1300 LIVE-IN or (02) 6646 3527 today.
+For more information on dementia home care North Coast seniors and their families can rely on, call one of our knowledgeable Care Managers at (02) 6646 3527 today.